Monday, March 4, 2013

 I’ve seen several wood foundation failures, and every single one happened not because of wood rot, but because the builder thought the specs were excessive, and must have said “I don’t need to do that!”

+Healthy (Is it safe?)
 You wouldn’t want to drink the salts used to preserve wood; they’re poisons.
 Even the new formulas without arsenic can be toxic.
 During the treatment process some excess salts remain soluble and don’t combine with wood, and could potentially leach out of the wood if it gets soaked.
 But remember, wood foundations are designed to be kept dry, so there should be minimal risk of exposure to the salts.

 Durable (How long can a wood foundation last?)
+Centuries.
+Easily.

+Are there any advantages?
 Wood basements can feel warmer.
 Concrete absorbs a lot of radiant heat from your skin, and can make a basement feel cold, even if the air temperature is warm.
 Wood absorbs much less radiant energy.
 While there’s no denying a concrete basement floor with in-floor radiant heat feels great, you often don’t need the extra heat in a wood floor to feel comfortable.

 Wood foundation materials take less energy to make.
 The heat needed to make anhydrous Portland cement takes a large amount of energy, and wood is a renewable resource.